JinseongP/DPSAT/README.md

 ### Run for DPSAT:

+Set the above parameters in args.
 To train DPSAT, you should set rho > 0 (rho = 0.0 works the same as DPSGD).

 ```shell
 python main.py --rho 0.03